 Reproduced courtesy National Library of Australia

-In September 1893 the body of three-week-old Gladys Crighton was discovered in the back yard of a house formerly rented by Knorr.
-Police immediately investigated another property she had rented and found the bodies of two more infants.
-Although a cause of death was never established for Gladys, there were clear indications of murder by strangulation and suffocation of the other infants.
-Knorr was immediately arrested.
-She had given birth to her second child only days before.
+In September 1893 the body of an infant was discovered in the backyard of a house formerly rented by Knorr in Moreland Road, Brunswick.
+Police immediately investigated another property Knorr had rented in Davis Street, Brunswick, and found the bodies of two more infants.

 The case against Knorr

 Knorr was arrested and charged with the murder of the infant discovered in Moreland Road.
 The child was later identified as Gladys Crighton, who was just a few weeks old when she died.

 The prosecution painted a poor picture.
 Testimony showed that Knorr was firmly entrenched in the baby ‘trade’, a ‘broker of babies’ as such.
 She was the intermediary between the parent and the actual carer - more often a poor, needy woman.
 Knorr made a profit, pocketing the difference between the parent’s deposit and what was paid to the minder.

 The prosecution claimed that Knorr got rid of the infants as soon as she could; and if she could not get rid of them quickly, she was ready to murder them: